-In both cases (a) and (b), the reasons for not carrying out or restricting the search should be indicated (for example: subject-matter not patentable; insufficiently clear claims);
+In both cases (a) and (b), the reasons for not carrying out or restricting the search should be indicated (for example: subject-matter not patentable; insufficiently clear claims).
+If necessary, full reasoning is provided in the search opinion; see B-VIII, 3.3, for the content of the EESR in these cases.